 Want some exercise but want to be entertained too?
-There is no better way to explore the Park and discover its history than a walking tour with a London Blue Badge Tourist Guide.
-Hear about the history of the area, ideas for regeneration and all the future plans and legacy for the Park.
+There is no better way to explore Queen Elizabeth Olympic Park and discover its history than a walking tour with a London Blue Badge Tourist Guide.
+Hear about the history of the area, the regeneration and legacy work being carried out on the Park.
 Relive the memories of the London 2012 Olympic and Paralympic Games and discover little-known stories and fascinating facts and figures.

 Our team of guides have unparalleled and intimate knowledge of Queen Elizabeth Olympic Park, having worked through the construction of the Park, the Games and the ongoing legacy developments.
 You can book a private guide by contacting the Queen Elizabeth Olympic Park Guided Tours website.

 Inside London Stadium at the Queen Elizabeth Olympic Park.
 Photo Credit: © Ursula Petula Barzey.

 The COVID-19 pandemic has shown us all just how important our parklands and green spaces are for physical and mental wellbeing.
 All walking tours are subject to rigorous safety standards and will be Covid-safe.

 Tours can be customised for professional, educational and special interests groups.
 Regeneration, sustainability and legacy.
 Landscape and architecture.
 London’s Olympic and Paralympic Story, Sports and Events Management are some of the themes frequently requested.

 Queen Elizabeth Olympic Park has some 560 acres of award-winning parklands, waterways, playgrounds, intricate fountains and pleasure gardens created by some of the world’s leading garden designers.